charvi1234/linked-list/README.md

-This repo contains codes of implementation of linked list.
+This repository contains codes of implementation of linked list.